Delaunay/cartpole/Docs/index.rst

 .. note::

-   This tutorial use UnrealEngine 4.27.2, newer version should work
+   This tutorial use UnrealEngine 4.27.2, newer version should work as well

 1. Install UnrealEngine